Morningside Cemetery, Edinburgh: Current operation

 Morningside is one of the few city cemeteries to be open 24 hours per day.
 This has both advantages and disadvantages; exposing it to vandalism during unsocial hours.
 Edinburgh Council has a policy of knocking down unsafe gravestones, so many of them are broken and lying askew.
 There is a Friends of Morningside Cemetery group who meet weekly to look after the cemetery.

 The cemetery remains open to burials and interment of ashes.
 Style of monument is not controlled.

 War graves

 The cemetery is an official Commonwealth War Grave Cemetery containing 49 war graves from World War I and 32 from World War II.
 The dead largely represent those dying of wounds following repatriation, linking to the nearby City Hospital.
 The Cross of Remembrance stands in the north-east section of the cemetery.

-Unusually two war graves are of female victims (both from the ATS): Margaret White Walker (1922-1945) and Jean Dewar Scougall (1921-1943).
+Two war graves are of female victims (both from the ATS): Margaret White Walker (1922-1945) and Jean Dewar Scougall (1921-1943).